-English language learners are a diverse population of students across the United States that come from all over the world.
-Students come from families that speak a language other than English at home or in some cases multiple languages.
+English language learners are a diverse population of students across the United States.
+These students come from all over the world.
+English language learners come from a home that speaks another language and/or learn English as an additional language.

-There are several terms that are often used to refer to English language learners.
+There are several terms that you should know are used to refer to English language learners.
 Below is a list of terms you might encounter:

 - ELL = English language learners

 - ESL = English as a Second Language student or services

 - EL = English learner

 English language learners in the USA speak over 750 languages and come from all parts of the world.
 An interesting fact is that the majority of ELLs are born in the USA.
 Therefore, approximately 75% of ELLs are born in the United States.